Budgeting Debt

 Can Late Car Payments Affect Your Credit Score?

 Yes!
 Late auto loan payments can affect your credit report and credit score.
 Unfortunately, just one missed payment can negatively affect your credit report for up to seven years.
-While some forms of delinquency like loan deferment and deferring a car payment may not hurt credit, missing payments or neglecting them altogether will.
+While some forms of delinquency, like deferring a car payment may not hurt credit, missing payments or neglecting them altogether will.

 How much late or missed payments will affect your credit will also depend on the length of time your account is delinquent.
 For example, making a late payment within three days of the due date may affect your credit for just a month or so, while missing a payment for a longer period of time may stay on your credit history for several years.